tensorlayer/TensorLayer/README.md

     <img src="https://www.tensorflow.org/images/tf_logo_transp.png" style=": right; margin-left: 5px; margin-bottom: 5px;">
     </div>
 </div>
+-->

-# TensorLayer: Deep learning library for Tensorflow.
+# TensorLayer: Deep learning and Reinforcement learning library for Tensorflow.

 TensorLayer is a transparent deep learning library built on the top of *[Google Tensorflow](https://www.tensorflow.org)*.
 It was designed to provide a higher-level API to TensorFlow in order to speed-up experimentations.
 TensorLayer is easy to extended and modified, suitable for both machine learning researches and applications.
 Welcome contribution!